Mohammed Aziz Khan (businessman)

-Muhammed Aziz Khan (born 1955) is a Singaporean industrialist, founder and chairman of the Summit Group, one of the largest conglomerates in Bangladesh, whose power projects generate nearly 20% of Bangladesh's electricity.
-Khan has led Summit Group from starting as Bangladesh's first private sector power producer to a diversified group with investments across power, energy trading, port, telecommunications, hospitality and real estate.
+Muhammed Aziz Khan (born 1955) is a Singaporean billionaire industrialist, founder and chairman of the Summit Group, one of the largest conglomerates in Bangladesh, whose power projects generate nearly 20% of Bangladesh's electricity.
+Khan has led Summit Group from starting as Bangladesh's first private sector power producer to a diversified group with investments across power, energy trading, port, telecommunications, infrastructure, and real estate.
 He is the 42nd richest person in Singapore.

 Khan has led Summit in building partnerships with multinationals such as GE, IFC and Wärtsilä while securing billions of dollars in financing for infrastructure projects within Bangladesh.
 Khan pledged to invest another $3 billion into Bangladesh's energy sector.
-He is listed as richest Bangladeshi as of 2024 in the Forbes 2024 billionaire list.
+He is listed as the richest Bangladeshi as of 2024 in the Forbes 2024 billionaire list.

 Early life

 Khan is the son of an army officer.
 His first steps as a businessman were taken with a friend, whose father's death thrust him into the family import business.
 The 18-year-old Khan borrowed Tk 30,000 from his father to partner in the venture in 1973.

 He received an MBA in 1980 from the Institute of Business Administration, University of Dhaka (IBA).
 He studied in Armanitola Government High School and Notredame College, Dhaka.